Statutory Declarations and Affidavits

 Purpose of Statutory Declaration

-As the employment reference letter shows all the duties and responsibilities you performed in the company and tells about your work experience.
+The employment reference letter shows all the duties and responsibilities you performed in the company and tells about your work experience.
 Likewise, a Statutory Declaration also shows the roles and responsibilities you performed in the company.

 The following things are included in the Statutory Declaration:

-• Company full name, address, website address, email address and any telephone, fax numbers,
+• Company full name, address, website address, email address, and any telephone, fax numbers,

 • Your Superior name and position and a contact number

-• Exact Employment duration details including:
+• Exact Employment duration details include:

 • permanent or temporary job